guapbeast/flask_portfolio/create.md

 3a:

+i.
 The overall purpose of the program is to provide a resource for AP Computer Science Principles students to review and study vocabulary terms from all 5 of the Collegeboard Big Idea Units.
-The progarm
+The program

+iii.
+A multitude of inputs and outputs are present in the program.
+The user interacts with a series of menus and submenus, in which the user inputs a numerical value, outputting a result on the runtime: navigation of the menu.
+The user gets directed to

 3b:
 I.  const words = ['javascript', 'html', 'github', 'intellij', 'compsci', 'css', 'python', 'binary', 'hexadecimal', 'sassybootsrap', 'codecodecode', 'pbl'];